Data Densification Using Domain Completion and Domain Padding

 Sparse Data - Data where not all potential combination of Dimension values exist in the data returned from the data source.

 Range Aware Pill - A Dimension pill with a field data type of either Date, Date Time, or Bin.
-The exception is a Date Time set to Exact Date.
+NOTE - The exception is a Date Time set to Exact Date.

 Opposing Shelves - The Rows and Columns shelves are Opposing Shelves